This guide promotes the seven principles of LEAVE NO TRACE ethics for minimal impact while climbing.

-- If bathing is necessary, use buckets or bush showers at least 100m away from the water body.
+- Never use shampoo or soap in a river or lake.
+Try going without detergent for bathing If bathing is necessary, use buckets or bush showers at least 100m away from the water body.

 - Hand washing for hygiene after toileting should also be done with biodegradable detergent at least 100 m away from water bodies.
 Hand sanitisers also work really well for this.

-- Urinate on bare ground away from vegetation, climbing routes and tracks.
+- Urinate on bare ground away from vegetation, climbing routes, and tracks

 Leave What You Find

 To respect the culture and ensure the longevity of Indigenous sites, avoid climbing close to them.
 Land managers can provide information on these locations.

 - By leaving shells, feathers, flowers, fossils, artifacts, and other objects of interest as we find them, we preserve their natural beauty and pass on the gift of discovery to future generations.

 - Learn about the ecological role that these objects play.

 - Avoid climbing at sites where rare and vulnerable plants or animals are found.
 Land managers can provide information on these locations.